SeanKilleen/seankilleen.github.io/_posts/2019-03-12-running-for-the-dotnet-fdn-board.md

 I'm excited to announce [my candidacy for the .NET Foundation's Board of Directors](https://election.dotnetfoundation.org/campaign-2019/sean-killeen.html)!

-I believe transparent, community-focused governance and OSS involvement is vital to the future of .NET's success, and I'd be exicited to support that however I can.
+I believe transparent, community-focused governance and OSS involvement is vital to the future of .NET's success, and I'd be excited to support that however I can.

 ## I'm interested in your thoughts!